Dubovica Beach on Hvar island with turquoise water and pebble shore

 Hvar island is surrounded by some of the clearest water in the Mediterranean.
 From the iconic Dubovica cove and the turquoise lagoons of the Pakleni Islands to the dramatic cliff-backed beaches of the southern coast, there is a perfect swimming spot for every taste.

 Most beaches here are pebble or rocky rather than sandy — but the water is so stunningly clear and warm that you will not mind one bit.
-Here are the best beaches in and around Hvar.
+The sea temperature around Hvar ranges from 19°C in May to 26°C at the peak of summer, and the island enjoys more sunshine hours than almost anywhere else in Croatia.

 Dubovica Beach